-Earlier: Housing Starts decreased to 1.036 Million Annual Rate in May
+Earlier: Housing Starts increased to 974 Thousand Annual Rate in May

 Click on graph for larger image.